Explanations on usage when the TPM is initialized

 -

 The p12import operation allows you to import PKCS#12 files in .p12 format and protect the private key contained in the file with the TPM.
+The initTPM operation must be carried before the p12import operation.

 For more information on implementing this procedure and other possible operations, refer to the technical note Initial configuration via USB key.